Nicholas F. Chilton

-Nicholas Frederick Chilton is an Australian chemist and a Professor in the Department of Chemistry at the University of Manchester.
+Nicholas Frederick Chilton is an Australian chemist and a Professor in the Research School of Chemistry at The Australian National University and The Department of Chemistry at The University of Manchester.
 His research is in the areas of magnetochemistry and computational chemistry, and includes the design of high-temperature single molecule magnets, molecular spin qubits for quantum information science, methods and tools for modelling magnetic calculations.

 Education

 Chilton completed his Advanced Bachelor of Science (Honors) degree at Monash University in 2011 where he finished his final year project with Stuart R. Batten and Keith S. Murray.
 His research at Monash included the synthesis and characterization of low-symmetry dysprosium complexes, and mixed-metallic lanthanide-transition metal clusters, that display single molecule magnetism.
 During this time, he also designed a software program, PHI, for the calculation of the magnetic properties of paramagnetic coordination complexes.
 Chilton completed his Ph.D. on magnetochemistry at the University of Manchester, supervised by Richard Winpenny and Eric McInnes in 2015.
-In 2021, he was promoted to Professor in Computational and theoretical chemistry.

 Research and career

 Chilton completed postdoctoral research at the Engineering and Physical Sciences Research Council National EPR facility in collaboration with the University of Manchester.
 In 2016, he was awarded the British Ramsay Memorial Fellowship (2016–2018) to research how coordination chemistry can be used to engineer specific magnetic states of lanthanide ions.
 From 2017, He began work as a Senior Lecturer and a Royal Society University Research Fellow in the Department of Chemistry at the University of Manchester.
+In 2021, he was promoted to Professor in Computational and theoretical chemistry, and in 2023 he moved to The Australian National University and holds a joint appointment with The University of Manchester.

-Chilton's research is in the areas of computational chemistry and magnetochemistry, specifically on the design of high-temperature single molecule magnets, molecular spin qubits for quantum information science, understanding paramagnetic MRI contrast agents, unravelling the electronic structure of uranium coordination complexes, magnetic interactions between f-elements and in developing methods and tools for modelling magnetic calculations.
+Chilton's research is in the areas of computational chemistry and magnetochemistry, specifically on the design of high-temperature single molecule magnets, molecular spin qubits for quantum information science, understanding paramagnetic MRI contrast agents, unravelling the electronic structure of uranium coordination complexes, magnetic interactions between f-elements, and in developing computational methods and tools.